0xabe-io/0xabe-io.github.io/_posts/2016-04-18-PlaidCTF-unix-time-formatter.md

 categories: ctf exploit
 ---

 Last weekend was held the [PlaidCTF][plaidctf], as usual with high quality and very demanding challenges to solve.
 Here is a solution to the first pwn challenge `unix_time_formatter`.
+This entry level pwnabel challenge proposes a use-after-free vulnerability that is used to inject commands in a call to system

 # Basic Information